Chiwoniso Kaitano

 Chiwoniso Kaitano is the 10th executive director of the MacDowell, an arts residency program, a position she was appointed to in 2023.
 She is the first Black person to hold that position.

 Career

-Kataino holds a law degree from the London School of Economics and a master degree in International Affairs from Columbia University.
+Kataino holds a law degree from the London School of Economics and a master's degree in international affairs from Columbia University.

 She served as a junior human rights advocate at Human Rights Watch in the early part of her career before spending a decade in technology.

 She then she stepped into arts administration roles.
 She was appointed executive director of Girl Be Heard, a female performance nonprofit, in 2019.
 Before that she had been executive director of the Ifetayo Cultural Arts Academy in Brooklyn.

 Personal life

 Kaitano is originally from Zimbabwe.
 She is married to Andy Sabl, and lives in Brooklyn with her family.